-Daily Mile– The children (and staff!) will be participating in a Daily Mile to increase fitness and productivity.
-‘The Daily Mile involves each class heading outside to walk, jog or run around the school grounds every day, rain or shine, at whatever pace suits the child best.
-It gets children active with their friends and teachers, and refreshed for further learning.’Seewww.thedailymile.co.ukfor more information.
-Please ensure your child has appropriate footwear and a waterproof jacket with them.
+Daily Mile: The children will be participating in a Daily Mile to increase fitness and productivity.
+The Daily Mile involves each class heading outside to walk, jog or run around the school grounds, every day, at whatever pace suits the child best.
+This provides numerous benefits to your child including, increased fitness levels and a refreshed attitude towards learning.
+See www.thedailymile.co.uk for more information.
+Please ensure that your child has appropriate footwear and a waterproof jacket with them.

 If you have any concerns or questions please do not hesitate to contact us, either before or after school or through the homework diary.

-We look forward to working with you...
+We look forward to working with you.
 The Year 4 Team

 Recently in Year 4, we were really lucky to spend a morning learning Circus Skills.
 Some of the activities were tricky but the children embraced the challenge and really enjoyed the experience, some have told me they are going to continue practising.
 I am really proud to say that after the event the children produced some fabulous writing which we have proudly displayed in the classroom.